magmukendi/my100daysOfCode.v.2/README.md

 ## Day 13/100 June 18th 2022:
 ### **Today's Progress**:
+Today I watched some React frontend mock interview on Youtube.
+It was very fun to watch the interview and try to solve the problems along with the other coder on youtube.
 ### **Thoughts**:
+I think I am under estimating myself a lot.
 ## Day 12/100 June 17th 2022:
 ### **Today's Progress**: